telerik/ajax-docs/controls/clientexportmanager/troubleshooting/known-limitations.md

 * only **solid** border-style

+* the 'object-fit' and 'object-position' CSS settings are not supported

 * using browser zoom other than 100% is not supported.

 * the content of the following elements is not rendered: `<iframe>`, `<svg>`.
 A `<canvas>` will be rendered as an image, but only if it's "non-tainted" (does not display images from another domain).